 “We have a passion for sending out missionaries.
 Help us get there by volunteering at church on the greeting committee so that we can grow our church and grow our giving.”

-Church members will buy into a model and a plan.
+Church members will buy into a model and a volunteer recruitment plan.
 If there’s no plan, people tend to see church volunteering as a way to get their church to sponsor their personal hobby.
-Instead, providing a transparent model of the church’s need shows them how their energies can be channelled to accomplish their vision for optimization in the long term.
+Instead, providing a transparent model of the church’s needs shows them how their energies can be channelled to accomplish their vision for optimization in the long term.

 Be clear.
+Ask people.
 Make goals.
 Update with metrics.
-Even buy one of those “goal thermometers" that you fill in with red marker: “Once we hit this many members, we can make a plan to start ________ ministry.”
+Even buy one of those “goal thermometers" that you fill in with a red marker: “Once we hit this many members, we can make a plan to start ________ ministry.”

 Everyone can buy into a transparent plan.

 Make it.
 Preach it.
 Funnel your members’ energies into it.

 3. Say “Yes” to everything

 Leaders do their best to balance existing missions with fresh vision.
 But sometimes the church needs humble infantry who want to meet existing needs rather than rogue pilots distracting other peoples’ time and energy from the basics.